Skip to main content

 Apaya’s tenant model treats every brand as a first-class brand.
 The tenant is the company.
 Inside the tenant, each brand has its own:

-- Social account connections (LinkedIn, Instagram, Facebook, X)
+• Social account connections (LinkedIn, Instagram, Facebook, X, TikTok)

 Brand owners sit inside their brand.
 The brand-level view is scoped to one brand: that brand’s content, calendar, reviewers, and numbers.
 Data is isolated by brand inside the tenant.
 Every campaign, post, asset, and analytics record is tied to a single brand.

-Both views live in the same workspace.
+Both views live inside the same tenant.
 No second login.
 No vendor handoff.

 Inside the workflow

-A corporate marketing director starts Monday morning at the workspace level.
+A corporate marketing director starts Monday morning inside the company tenant.

-The director opens brand A. Scrolls the campaign, edits two captions, approves four posts.
+The director scrolls the campaign, edits two captions, approves four posts, and sends them to brand A’s calendar.
 Switches to brand B without logging out.
+Brand B has its own Brand Framework, social accounts, calendar, approval queue, and analytics.
 The brand owner has approved four posts; the director runs a final brand-fit pass and sends them to schedule.
 Switches to brand C, regenerates one weak post with feedback, approves the rest.

 Twenty-five minutes.
 Three brand campaigns approved and scheduled.
 No platform switching, no logging in and out, no spreadsheet of “who has what status.”